Denison Mines Corp.(DNN)

 Common investor questions about Denison Mines Corp.

 Based on current valuation metrics for Denison Mines Corp.
-(DNN): The trailing P/E ratio is not available (the company may not be profitable).
-The forward P/E is -94.44.
-Price-to-Book is 12.47.
-Price-to-Sales is 689.32.
+(DNN): The trailing P/E ratio is -12.26, which is below the market average of ~20-22, suggesting the stock may be undervalued relative to peers.
+The forward P/E is -76.67, lower than the trailing P/E, suggesting analysts expect earnings improvement.
+Price-to-Book is 13.91.
+Price-to-Sales is 548.97.
 Valuation should be compared to Uranium industry peers for context, as different sectors trade at different multiples.

 Denison Mines Corp.
 (DNN) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.

 Key risks for Denison Mines Corp.
 (DNN) investors include: 1.
-High volatility (45.6% annualized)—the stock can experience significant daily price swings.
-2. Elevated debt levels (D/E ratio of 166.80) which could pressure margins in a rising rate environment.
-3. The company is not currently profitable on a trailing basis, which creates earnings uncertainty.
+High volatility (47.1% annualized)—the stock can experience significant daily price swings.
+2. Elevated debt levels (D/E ratio of 280.62) which could pressure margins in a rising rate environment.
+3. Declining revenue (-19.6% YoY), indicating potential business headwinds.
 4. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
 5. Uranium sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.